Warren H Williams: Radio and television career

 In 1996, Williams was the first remote Indigenous broadcaster (RIBS) on the 8KIN FM network, presenting music shows live from Hermannsburg.
 He is the longest-serving broadcaster on CAAMA Radio, as of 2015 presenting the mid-morning show from 9am - 11am on weekdays, as well as the 80s Mix on Monday evenings, Rockn on Wednesday evenings, and CAAMA's highest rating program Strictly Country on Tuesday and Thursday evenings.
 His programs are also played through the National Indigenous Radio Service.

-In 2015, Williams made his directorial debut, writing and directing two episodes of the Aboriginal television series Our Place for ICTV.
+In 2015, Williams made his directorial debut, writing and co-directing for the Aboriginal television series Our Place for ICTV.

 Politics

 Williams stood as lead Australian Greens candidate for the two Northern Territory seats in the Australian Senate in the 2010 federal election, and again in the 2013 federal election.

 At the 2012 Northern Territory election, he stood for the Australia's First Nations Political Party in the seat of Namatjira.
+On the day before the election, he commented that the Country Liberals had gone too far in using vicious personal attacks at the polling places, which they shouted in Aboriginal language to avoid being removed by poll officials.
+Williams claimed that the attacks were part of a systematic campaign.